Filters

 Installs Per Day Per OS

-A basic query for pulling installs per day split by OS of the device the user installed on, limited to 5 results:
+This query pulls installs per day and splits the results by OS of the device the user installed on.
+It limits the number of results to 5.

 curl -X POST -H "Content-Type: application/json" -d '{